-Most of the winter forecasters and forecast models will look at the forecast for El Niño and compare it to historical weather patterns during similar El Niño events.
-Here is a typical weak El Niño weather pattern for the U.S. based on historical records.
+Most of the winter forecasters and forecast models will look at the forecast for ENSO regions and compare it to historical weather patterns during similar ENSO patterns.
+Here is a typical ENSO Neutral weather pattern for the U.S. based on historical records.

 We saw the forecast models like the CFSv2 predicting a similar pattern with above-average precipitation for the Pacific NW & Eastern U.S. for last winter.

-Typically we would see warmer than average temperatures across the southern U.S., and cooler than average into the north-central/northeastern U.S. The CFSv2 was predicting warm temperatures for the entire U.S. except for the far northwest and northeast.
+Typically we would see warmer than average temperatures across the southern U.S., and cooler than average into the north-central/northeastern U.S. The CFSv2 was predicting warm temperatures for almost the entire U.S. except for the far northwest and northeast.

 What Were Forecasters Predicting for Temperatures?

-Most forecasters and forecast outlets were releasing very similar forecasts last summer and fall for the upcoming winter season.
-They were predicting the typical weak El Niño pattern of a warm western U.S. and cold eastern U.S. Here are the temperature forecasts from several outlets.
+Forecasters and forecast outlets were releasing varying forecasts last summer and fall for the upcoming winter season temperature departures from average.
+But most of them where showing cooler than average temperatures nosing down from Canada into the northern/northeastern U.S. Here were the temperature forecasts from several outlets.

 What Were Forecasters Predicting for Precipitation?

-Most of of the forecast outlets also produce a 'type-of-precipitation' forecast, not just a total precipitation forecast, so that they can show areas with above or below-average snowfall.
+Some of the forecast outlets produce a 'type-of-precipitation' forecast, not just a "precipitation compared to average" forecast so that they can show areas with above or below-average snowfall as well.